 Walk for 10 minutes a day and cut the risk of an early death by 15 per cent.
-That is the message in a recently released report today aimed at the 40 per cent of middle-aged Brits who have not even managed to do that in the past month.
+That is the message in a recently released report aimed at the 40 per cent of middle-aged Brits who have not managed to do that.

 Public Health England (PHE) has long since recommended two and a half hours of some form of moderate activity a week, equating to a 20-minute stroll every day that is fast-paced enough to raise the heart rate.